2019 in ONE Championship: ONE Championship: Eternal Glory

+Background

-This event features title fight for the ONE Strawweight Championship between the champion Joshua Pacio and the top contender Yosuke Saruta as ONE: Eternal Glory headliner.
+This event featured title fight for the ONE Strawweight Championship between the champion Joshua Pacio and the top contender Yosuke Saruta as ONE: Eternal Glory headliner.

 Hayato Suzuki was to challenge Joshua Pacio for the strawweight title at this event, but had to withdraw due to an injury.
 He was replaced by Yosuke Saruta.

 Kharun Atlangeriev was scheduled to face Koji Ando, but Atlangeriev was forced off the card on January 3 with an injury.
 Rasul Yakhyaev served as Atlangeriev's replacement.